RUSAtomic/WCB/README.md

-# AllBotsEqual
+# WOLF Clan Bot
-## All Bits Equal - Discord Bot with Node.js
+## WOLF Clan Bot - Discord Bot with Node.js
 One Bot to rule them all ...
-AllBotsEqual will take over menial task on my server AllBitsEqual and automate simple tasks.
+WOLF Clan Bot will take over menial task on WOLF Clan server and automate simple tasks.

 ## Requirements